How To Paint A Bathroom Vanity For A Custom Look

 Vanity | Mirrored medicine cabinet | Single Sconce |Double Sconce | Faucet | Ball knob | Cabinet latch

 I will share how I transformed the look of this brand-new vanity from Home Depot to take it from basic to custom.
-These tips work for any DIY projects that involve painting any cabinets – kitchen cabinets, bathroom cabinets, vanities, builtin cabinets, or even interior doors.
+These tips work for any DIY projects that involve painting any cabinets – kitchen cabinets, bathroom cabinets, vanities, built-in cabinets, or even interior doors.

 Why did I paint my brand-new bathroom vanity?